-Effective Date November 1, 2004 Approved Date Oct bber 12, 2004 Legislative Authority Workers' Compensation Act, 2013 tions 8, 122, 131 Workers' Compensation General Regulations, 1985 tions 4 Document History (1) February 1, 2021.
+October 12, 2004

+- (1) February 1, 2021.
 Definitions in the policy were updated as per POL 12/2020, Employer Coverage and Registration.
-Procedure updated to include attachment "Calculating Premiums on the Labour Portion of Contracts".
-(2) April 24, 2014.
-Policy and procedure review completed.
-(3) January 1, 2014.
-Reference updated in accordance with The Workers' Compensation Act, 2013 (Bill 58).
-(4) July 19, 2010.
-Policy and procedure review completed.
-(5) November 1, 2004.
+Procedure updated to include attachment "Calculating Premiums on the Labour Portion of Contracts". - (2) April 24, 2014.
+Policy and procedure review completed. - (3) January 1, 2014.
+Reference updated in accordance with The Workers' Compensation Act, 2013 (Bill 58). - (4) July 19, 2010.
+Policy and procedure review completed. - (5) November 1, 2004.
 New policy and procedure came into force.

-Complements PRO 007/2004 Assessable Labour Portion of Contracts POL 14/2020 Contracts Involving Equipment POL 12/2020 Employer Coverage and Registration
+PRO 07/2004 Assessable Labour Portion of Contracts

+POL 14/2020 Contracts Involving Equipment

-Procedure Assessable Labour Portion of Contracts (PRO 07/2004) Effective Date November 1, 2004 Application Applies to all principals and subcontractors.
-Purpose To provide guidelines for determining and assessing the labour portion of contracts.
+Procedure Assessable Labour Portion of Contracts (PRO 07/2004)

+Application Applies to all principals and subcontractors.

+PurposeTo provide guidelines for determining and assessing the labour portion of contracts.

-- 1. The WCB has approved POL 07/2004 governing the process for allocating the assessable labour portion of contracts when principals subcontract work. - 2.
-The following procedure provides staff with specific guidance for determining and assessing the labour portion of contracts.
+1. The WCB has approved POL 07/2004 governing the process for allocating the assessable labour portion of contracts when principals subcontract work.

+2. The following procedure provides staff with specific guidance for determining and assessing the labour portion of contracts.

-- 1. On receipt of the statement of payroll, the Employer Service Representatives (ESR) will determine whether the contractor/subcontractor is registered with WCB and has the appropriate rate classification. - 2.
-If the ESR determines that the subcontractor does not have a WCB account and the principal has not indicated the actual labour amount of the contract, the ESR will assign a labour percentage based on the attached Assessment Schedule for Contract Labour.
+1. On receipt of the statement of payroll, the Employer Service Representatives (ESR) will determine whether the contractor/subcontractor is registered with WCB and has the appropriate rate classification.

+2. If the ESR determines that the subcontractor does not have a WCB account and the principal has not indicated the actual labour amount of the contract, the ESR will assign a labour percentage based on the attached Assessment Schedule for Contract Labour.